Analyzing Business Challenges: Four Tips for Effectively Communicating to Stakeholders

 - Let your passion shine.
 Judges were quick to notice and point out when teams were passionate about their chosen companies.
 If you are passionate about the goals and mission of a company, don’t be afraid let that guide and inform your cadence.

 - Develop the right mix of presentational elements.
 According to judges, the most effective presentations allocated some of their time to storytelling, providing context, analyzing financials, and giving insight and strategy.
-In addition, the successful presentations had a wholistic view of how these elements all fit into each other.
+In addition, the successful presentations had a holistic view of how these elements all fit into each other.

 The panel of faculty members serving as judges consisted of: